GAN-Control: Explicitly Controllable GANs: Conclusions

 \section{Conclusions}

 We proposed a novel framework for training GANs in a disentangled manner, that allows explicit control over generation attributes.
 For a variety of attributes, a predictor of that attribute is enough to achieve explicit control over it.
 Our method extends the applicability of explicitly controllable GANs to additional domains other than human faces.
 The GAN is complemented by a real image projection method that projects images to a disentangled latent space, maintaining explicit control.
 We believe this work opens up a path for improving the ability to control general-purpose GAN generation.
-More details can be found on our \href{https://alonshoshan10.github.io/gan_control/}{project page}.
+Additional details can be found at \url{alonshoshan10.github.io/gan_control/}.

 { }